jaelix/JAES_WORKSHOP_CHAT/README.md

-# LOTUS CHAT BAR
+# JAES CHAT BAR
 Sleek Chat for your fivem server and fully customizable dependency in the file for you to be able to run it
 # how to install
 .
 Download script
 .
-ensure LOTUS_DESIGNS_CHAT in server cfg
+ensure JAES_WORKSHOP_CHAT in server cfg
 .
 turn use system chat recources to false and then your done